-There have been times this spring when it seemed not much was going on.
+There were times this spring when it seemed not much was going on.
 One day blended into another and lockdown began to feel like a period of torpor or, perhaps even, hibernation.
 For the greater good, many of us had our movements restricted, and our favourite spots felt quite distant.
 As one of the fortunate ones who has had a limited role at Fingle Woods in Devon during lockdown, I’d like to share some progress on our dormouse project, jointly funded by PTES and National Lottery Heritage Fund.

 Another interesting aspect of this project is that we are providing the test paper samples for a researcher at University College London.
 She’ll look for evidence of DNA, left in the subtlest traces by animals in the wild.
 It’s exciting to be part of this cutting-edge project.
 Handled with great care to avoid contamination, each paper showing dormouse activity was carefully placed in envelopes and sent to the lab.